GoyWebdesign/codelights/readme.txt

 #### 3. Interactive Text

-Trending element in 2015: when you need to emphasize that you are great at several services, you can use smoothly change the service-name part of the slogan, leaving the rest unchanged.
+Trending element in 2015: when you need to emphasize that you are great at several services, you can smoothly change the service-name part of the slogan, leaving the rest unchanged.
 And that's just one tiny example of how this element can be used: the richness of language and it's usages are limitless!

 **Special Features:**